MBA, Tuck School of Business, 2007; BS, Georgetown University, 2001

 Entrepreneurial Thinking; Building Entrepreneurial Ventures

 Daniella Reichstetter is the executive director of Tuck's Center for Entrepreneurship and an adjunct professor at the school.
-She has 15 years of experience running various divisions of early-stage companies.
-She was the founder and CEO of Gyrobike (a Thayer technology), an early hire at Method, Jetboil, and Belcampo.
+She has 20 years of experience running various divisions of early-stage companies.
+She was the founder and CEO of Gyrobike (a Thayer technology), and an early hire at Method, Jetboil, and Belcampo.
 Prior to working in entrepreneurship, she worked as an investment banker in equity private placements.
-She serves on the boards of directors for several early-stage companies.
+She serves on the boards of several early-stage companies and non-profit organizations, and she is an active angel investor.

 Daniella graduated cum laude from Georgetown University with a BS in Spanish and business.
 She received her MBA from Tuck, where she was the recipient of the Arnold F. Adams, Jr. Award for Excellence in Entrepreneurship.

-At Tuck, Daniella leads the Center for Entrepreneurship, co-teaches the Entrepreneurial Thinking and Social Entrepreneurship courses, co-leads a Global Insight Expedition to Armenia, and advises Onsite and First-Year Project teams.
-She co-founded and co-directs the Tuck Startup Incubator where she also serves as a team advisor.
+At Tuck, Daniella leads the Center for Entrepreneurship, co-teaches the Entrepreneurial Thinking, leads a Global Insight Expedition (GIX), and serves as faculty advisor to multiple First-Year Project teams.
+She co-founded and directs the Tuck Startup Incubator (now Tuck-Magnuson Startup Incubator) where she also serves as a team advisor.